The Cliftonville Lido and Clifton Baths have been chosen as building of the month by Save Britain’s Heritage.

 SAVE suggest options for breathing new life into the Lido structures could include retail, food outlets and venue hire or sensitively designed holiday accommodation.

-A proposal for a sealife centre at the site, mooted in 2014, never came to fruition and the then-director, Paul Eley, of owner Stour Side Investments later resigned from the company as did Alexander Andreev, who was listed has having ‘significant control.’
+A proposal for a sealife centre at the site, mooted in 2014, never came to fruition and the then-director, Paul Eley, of owner Stour Side Investments, later resigned from the company as did Alexander Andreev, who was listed as having ‘significant control.’

 In 2016 the Lido complex was put up for auction with a guide price of £600,000 but it was later withdrawn.

-The current owners, Lido Streetview Limited run by long-time Lido manager Neville Borck and Martyn Buckley, bought the site for £100,000 in February 2017.
+Lido Streetview Limited run by long-time Lido manager Neville Borck and Martyn Buckley, bought the Lido snooker club site for £100,000 in February 2017.